openstream/llm-visibility-monitor/readme.txt

 Yes!
 You can assign users the "LLM Manager" role, which gives them access to manage prompts and view results, but not access to plugin settings.

+= Can users see each other's data? =

+No!
+Each user can only see and manage their own prompts and results.
+Administrators can see all data for oversight purposes, but regular users are completely isolated.

+= How do email reports work? =

+Administrators receive emails at the WordPress admin email with all results from all users.
+Regular users receive emails at their own email address with only their own results.

+= Is my data secure from other users? =

+Yes!
+The plugin implements strict user isolation.
+Each user's prompts, results, and exports are completely separated from other users' data.

 == Screenshots ==

 1. Plugin settings page with OpenRouter configuration